MSU-Libraries/kube-doc/README.md

 kubectl taint nodes --all node-role.kubernetes.io/control-plane-
 ```

-Even after this, your cluster won't work as no networking has
+Even after this, your cluster won't work as networking has not
 been setup.
 You might have noticed the status of the node
 is `NotReady`.
 You'll need to select and deploy the networking
 of your choice before things will finally be working.

 For now, we'll setup networking using _Flannel_ (we'll answer "Why Flannel?" shortly,
-and also cover the `kube apply` command later in this document).
+and also go more into the `kube apply` command later in this document).
 ```
 kubectl apply -f https://github.com/flannel-io/flannel/releases/latest/download/kube-flannel.yml
 ```